AmandaDiscord/Amanda/packages/listings/common/template.md

 # A premium feel

 Her music player is designed to be functional and pleasing to look at.
 Amanda can play music from a very wide Array of mainstream sources and some not-so-mainstream sources, radio stations such as [Frisky Radio](https://www.friskyradio.com/), [listen.moe](https://listen.moe), and even your own audio files!
 Can your daily driver bot do all of that for free?
-Yup, Amanda is 100% free.
+Yup, Amanda is free and even open source.
 Crazy that we're not in it for a cash grab.
-In case you're suspicious of our intents of being 100% free, check out our [privacy policy](https://amanda.moe/to/privacy) covering data and usage; Or, if you're tech savvy, you can read the [source code](https://amanda.moe/to/github) in its entirety to make sure we're not making things up.
+In case you're suspicious of our intents of being free, check out our [privacy policy](https://amanda.moe/to/privacy) covering data and usage; Or, if you're tech savvy, you can read the [source code](https://amanda.moe/to/github) in its entirety to make sure we're not making things up.

 # You're in control